Alienators: Evolution Continues (video game)

 Alienators: Evolution Continues is an action game for the Game Boy Advance.
 It was developed by Digital Eclipse and published by Activision.
-The game was released in November 2001.
-The game is based on the animated science fiction TV show Alienators: Evolution Continues.
+The game was released in North America on November 13, 2001 and in Europe on November 30, 2001.
+The game is based on the animated science fiction television show Alienators: Evolution Continues.
 The player plays as Dr. Ira Kane to save the world from alien domination.

 Reception

 The game received mostly mixed reviews.
 Critics enjoyed its graphics and music, but it was criticized for its password save system and generic gameplay.